I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_power_mgmt_auto_mode_enabled_info.md

 <td>DOT11_SIZEOF_POWER_MGMT_AUTO_MODE_ENABLE_INFO_REVISION_1</td>
 </tr>
 </table>

+`bEnabled`

+Windows sets this member to TRUE to indicate to the device to automatically manage its power saving mode.
+Windows set this to FALSE to indicate to the device to stop automatically managing its power save mode.

 ## Remarks
 When Windows sets the device to auto power saving mode, devices must remain in this mode until Windows issues another request with <b>bEnabled</b> set to FALSE.
 In auto power saving mode, Windows may issue a <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-dot11-power-mgmt-request">OID_DOT11_POWER_MGMT_REQUEST</a><i>set</i> request that hardware can use as a hint to adjust its power management.